MI Vote Matters | Nov. 3, 2020

 MHA Congratulates Successful Election 2020 Candidates

 The Michigan Health & Hospital Association congratulates all Michigan candidates who successfully won election at the state and federal level in the 2020 election.
 Read more.

 - Dates for special elections to fill vacancies in the 8th and 28th Districts of the Michigan Senate have been announced.
 A special primary election to fill the vacancy will be held on August 3rd, 2021, and the general election will be held on November 2nd, 2021.

 Changes to Michigan Voting Laws

 The passage of the state constitutional amendment, Promote the Vote Ballot Proposal in November 2018, allows all registered voters to vote by mail (no reason absentee ballot) and allows citizens to register to vote up to and on Election Day at their local clerk’s office.
 Learn more.

 2020 Michigan Ballot Proposals

-The following will appear on the November ballot.
+The following appeared on the November ballot.